-If you or someone you love is struggling with an alcohol problem, you might be curious about the causes of alcohol addiction.
+If you or a loved one struggles with an alcohol problem, you might be curious about the causes of alcohol addiction.

-Alcohol use disorder (AUD), or alcohol addiction, occurs when a person is unable to control his or her drinking.
+Alcohol use disorder (AUD), or alcohol addiction, occurs when a person cannot control his or her drinking.
 Someone with alcoholism is preoccupied with alcohol and continues to use it despite the problems that occur after drinking.
-Withdrawal symptoms usually occur when not drinking.
-Over time, someone with alcohol use disorder must consume more to achieve the same effects.
+Alcohol withdrawal symptoms usually occur when not drinking.
+Over time, someone with alcohol use disorder must drink alcohol more to achieve the same effects.

 A person’s addiction to alcohol can range from mild to severe, but mild disorders can escalate and cause long-term problems too.

-Everyone is different and many believe that certain people tend to have a stronger reaction to alcohol than others.
+Everyone is different, and many believe that certain people tend to have a stronger reaction to drinking alcohol than others.
 As a result, this makes them more susceptible to developing an addiction.
-Specific causes of alcohol addiction include genetic, psychological, social, and environmental factors in a person’s life.
+Specific causes of alcohol addiction and substance use disorders include genetic, psychological, social, and environmental factors in a person’s life.

 It’s also important to note that drinking changes a person’s brain function.
-Excessive alcohol consumption can have long-lasting effects on neurotransmitters in the brain, decreasing their effectiveness or even mimicking them.
+Excessive alcohol consumption and substance abuse can have long-lasting effects on neurotransmitters in the brain, decreasing their effectiveness or even mimicking them.

 Alcohol also destroys brain cells and contracts brain tissue.
-Even if someone was not likely to develop an alcohol use disorder originally, binge drinking can change the brain to make addiction more likely.
+Even if someone was not likely to develop an alcohol use disorder initially, heavy drinking could change the brain to make addiction more likely.

 Several risk factors are potential causes of alcohol addiction, including: